Valley Anas Acuta

 The closest experience you can possibly get, in a composite kayak, to paddling a genuine skin on frame Greenland kayak.
 The Anas Acuta is based on measurements taken from a historic Greenland kayak.
 Its low decks, hard chines and pronounced rocker, make this kayak extremely responsive to paddler inputs and a real joy to paddle.

 Valley’s long history of sea kayak production, started with this kayak.
 The story started with a traditional hunting kayak, brought back from Igdlorrsuit, Greenland by Ken Taylor in 1959.
 Other kayakers were so impressed by this craft, that several plywood copies were made.
 Duncan Winning made a particularly accurate set of line drawings especially for those that wanted to produce their own replicas.

 Among the people who received these early plans was Geoff Blackford.

 This kayak’s design has truly been developed over thousands of years.
-Its characteristics were honed to meet the needs of the hunters of Western Greenland.
-Fortunately, their needs for maneuverability, low windage, responsiveness to paddle strokes and ease of rolling, are equally valuable to those who paddle today and make this an exceptionally fun kayak to paddle.
+It’s characteristics being honed to meet the needs of the hunters of Western Greenland.
+Fortunately, their needs; manoeuvrability, low windage, responsiveness to paddle strokes and ease of rolling, are equally valuable to those who paddle today and make this an exceptionally fun kayak to paddle.